you own the day

 - have liver problems.

 - are taking a monoamine oxidase inhibitor (MAOI) medicine.
-Do not take an MAOI within 14 days after you stop taking AUSTEDO.
-Do not start AUSTEDO if you stopped taking an MAOI in the last 14 days.
+Do not take an MAOI within 14 days after you stop taking AUSTEDO XR or AUSTEDO.
+Do not start AUSTEDO XR or AUSTEDO if you stopped taking an MAOI in the last 14 days.
 Ask your healthcare provider or pharmacist if you are not sure.

-- are taking tetrabenazine (Xenazine®).
-If your healthcare provider plans to switch you from tetrabenazine (Xenazine®) to AUSTEDO, take your first dose of AUSTEDO on the day after your last dose of tetrabenazine (Xenazine®).
+- are taking tetrabenazine.
+If your healthcare provider plans to switch you from tetrabenazine to AUSTEDO XR or AUSTEDO, take your first dose of AUSTEDO XR or AUSTEDO on the day after your last dose of tetrabenazine.

 - Irregular heartbeat (QT prolongation).
-AUSTEDO increases your chance of having certain changes in the electrical activity in your heart.
+AUSTEDO XR and AUSTEDO increases your chance of having certain changes in the electrical activity in your heart.
 These changes can lead to a dangerous abnormal heartbeat.
-Taking AUSTEDO with certain medicines may increase this chance.
+Taking AUSTEDO XR or AUSTEDO with certain medicines may increase this chance.

 - Neuroleptic Malignant Syndrome.
 Call your healthcare provider right away and go to the nearest emergency room if you develop these signs and symptoms that do not have another obvious cause: high fever, stiff muscles, problems thinking, very fast or uneven heartbeat, or increased sweating.